sunnywahi/external-chainlink-adapter/README.md

 ### Next steps deploy your own oracle
 - Go to https://docs.chain.link/docs/fulfilling-requests/ and then follow section`Deploy your own Oracle Contract`
 - The follow section `Add your node to the oracle contract`
-- Then follow section `Add a job the node section`, Using bridge we can define our job, here in this case bridge name is hedera-data
+- Then follow section `Add a job the node section`, Using bridge we can define our job, here in this case bridge name is hedera-data, here note to update the contractAddress of Oracle which is 0xd8A207C172131DeDCD6B1cA83d16C5EAb3439A8b to your oracle address in 2 places
 ```
 type = "directrequest"
 schemaVersion = 1